Odinn-1982/RagNarok-s-Lobby/README.md

 ## Overview

 RagNarok's Lobby provides GMs with a powerful full-screen overlay system to manage player access during maintenance windows.
-When activated, players see a customizable maintenance message while the GM continues working behind the scenes.
+When activated, players see a customizable prep message while the GM continues working behind the scenes.
 The system includes countdown timers, customizable appearances, chat monitoring, preset configurations, and analytics tracking.

 ## Key Features

 ### 🎭 Flexible Lobby System
 - **Instant Activation** - Toggle the lobby on/off with a single click
 - **Countdown Timers** - Set automatic re-entry times for players
-- **Custom Messages** - Display personalized maintenance messages
+- **Custom Messages** - Display personalized prep messages
 - **Custom Backgrounds** - Use your own images for the overlay
 - **Appearance Customization** - Control colors, fonts, opacity, and animations